SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo01.rst

-This algorithm allows to calculate the values, linked to a :math:`\mathbf{x}` state, of a general error function :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`, with or without weights, and of the observation operator, for an priori given :math:`\mathbf{x}` states sample.
-The default error function is the augmented weighted least squares function, classically used in data assimilation, using observation :math:`\mathbf{y}^o`.
+This test algorithm is used to establish the collection of values of an error functional :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`, with or without weights, using the observation operator :math:`\mathcal{H}`, for an a priori given sample of states :math:`\mathbf{x}`.
+The default error functional is the augmented weighted least squares functional, classically used in data assimilation, using in addition to observations :math:`\mathbf{y}^o`.

-It is useful to test the sensitivity, of the error function :math:`J`, in particular, to the state :math:`\mathbf{x}` variations.
-When a state is not observable, a *"NaN"* value is returned.
+This test is useful for analyzing the sensitivity of the functional :math:`J` to variations in the state :math:`\mathbf{x}` in particular.

 The sampling of the states :math:`\mathbf{x}` can be given explicitly or under form of hyper-cubes, explicit or sampled according to classic distributions.
 Beware of the size of the hyper-cube (and then to the number of computations) that can be reached, it can grow quickly to be quite large.
+When a state is not observable, a *"NaN"* value is returned.

-To be visible by the user while reducing the risk of storage difficulties, the results of sampling or simulations has to be **explicitly** asked for.
-One use for that, on the desired variable, the final saving through "*UserPostAnalysis*" or the treatment during the calculation by "*observer*".
+To access the calculated information, the results of the sampling or simulations must be requested **explicitly** to avoid storage difficulties (if no results are requested, nothing is available).
+One use for that, on the desired variable, the final saving through "*UserPostAnalysis*" or the treatment during the calculation by well suited "*observer*".

-To perform distributed or more complex sampling, see OPENTURNS module available in SALOME.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst